dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 Refer to the [Azure Blob Storage filesystem documentation](./filesystem.md#azure-blob-storage) for details on connecting your Azure Blob Storage container with the bucket_url and credentials.

-Databricks requires that you use ABFS urls in following format:
+Databricks requires that you use ABFS URLs in the following format:
 **abfss://container_name@storage_account_name.dfs.core.windows.net/path**

-`dlt` is able to adapt the other representation (ie **az://container-name/path**') still we recommend that you use the correct form.
+`dlt` is able to adapt the other representation (i.e., **az://container-name/path**), but we recommend that you use the correct form.

 Example to set up Databricks with Azure as a staging destination: